LUCKYSPIRE

 Fractional odds (5/1) are the traditional UK format and show profit relative to stake.
 Decimal odds (6.0) show your total return per unit staked, including your stake.
 They represent the same thing: multiply your stake by the decimal odds to find your total return.
 Most bookmakers let you switch between formats.

 An accumulator combines multiple selections into a single bet.
 All selections must win for the bet to pay out.
-The odds of each selection are multiplied together, creating potentially large returns from a small stake — but the risk also multiplies with each selection added.
+The odds of each selection are multiplied together, creating potentially large returns from a small stake.
+Risk also multiplies with each selection added.

 Cash Out allows you to settle a bet before the event finishes, locking in a profit or cutting a loss.
 The offered Cash Out value changes in real time based on the current match situation and remaining odds.
 Not all bets or markets are eligible for Cash Out.